 The Nespresso KitchenAid coffee machine is a great example of what Nespresso machines can be like when taken to the luxury / premium end of the scale.
 The metal construction and the iconic KitchenAid shape really stands out and would look great in both a modern and a retro kitchen.

-One possible downside is that there’s no milk frother with this machine, so if you were after a great looking premium machine but also really enjoy milk-based coffees we might consider recommending something like the Nespresso Expert & Milk instead.
-However, if straight coffee is your thing, then to be honest it’s hard to get more classy than this – Nespresso have done an exceptional job alongside KitchenAid with their look and design here.
+One possible downside is that there’s no milk frother with this machine, so if you were after a great looking premium machine but also really enjoy milk-based coffees we might consider recommending something like the Nespresso Creatista instead.
+However, if straight coffee is your thing, then to be honest it would have been hard to get more classy than this – Nespresso have done an exceptional job alongside KitchenAid with their look and design here.